oskarm2003/picstop-api/src/controller/tag/doc.md

 # POST /tag
 Adds a new tag to a photo.
-input: {tag_name: string, author: string, photo_name: string} as application/json
+input: {tag_name: string, author: string, photo_name: string} as application/json.
+**when author argument is set to 'anonymous' or omitted completely the _shared album will be searched for file_name and the authorization will not be required.
 **tag name cannot include: '/', '\', ',', '.'
 **requires authorization -> Bearer [token] in a authorization header.